National Weather Service United States Department of Commerce

 at 4:14 pm CDT

-The tornado began along Hwy 43 near Smith Landing Road where a metal building lost part of its roof.
-The tornado then crossed portions of Lake Tuscaloosa and moved through a residential area along Tierce Patton Rd where several trees were snapped or uprooted.
+The tornado began along Highway 43 near Smith Landing Road, where a metal building lost part of its roof.
+The tornado then crossed portions of Lake Tuscaloosa and moved through a residential area along Tierce Patton Road, where several trees were snapped or uprooted.
 The tornado then continued northeastward, bringing down several trees on Turquoise Lane.
 The tornado weakened and lifted in a wooded area east of Highway 69 and north of Ben Clements Road around 4:14 PM.
-The maximum wind was estimated to be 80 MPH based on tree damage.
+Following inspection of post-storm satellite imagery, the maximum wind was estimated to be 95 mph based on tree damage the estimated width of the tornado was increased to 600 yards.

 Radar Image